-Appendix 1 - Outcomes following Public Access Defibrillator (PAD) Use includes only cases where a PAD shock was delivered; † excludes incidents where outcome is unknown (n=6)
+Appendix 1 - Outcomes following Public Access Defibrillator (PAD) Use

 A PAD was deployed before the arrival of LAS for 326 patients (section 2.3).
 286 (87.7%) went on to have resuscitation continued by LAS clinicians.
 The outcomes for these patients are reported here.